Articles | Volume 6, issue 2

 Short summary

-This study reports chemical weathering, physical erosion, and total denudation rates from river load data in the Swabian Alb, Southwest Germany.
-Tributaries to the Neckar River draining to the North show higher rates than tributaries draining to the South into the Danube River causing a retreat of the Swabian Alb escarpment.
-Observations are discussed in the light of lithology, climate, and topography.
-The data are further compared to other rates over space and time as well as to global data.
+This study reports chemical weathering, physical erosion, and denudation rates from river load data in the Swabian Alb, southwestern Germany.
+Tributaries to the Neckar River draining to the north show higher rates than tributaries draining to the southeast into the Danube River, causing a retreat of the Swabian Alb escarpment.
+Observations are discussed in light of anthropogenic impact, lithology, and topography.
+The data are further compared to other rates over space and time and to global data.

 Mirjam Schaller and Todd A. Ehlers